Improving Confidence Estimates for Unfamiliar Examples: Conclusion

 \section{Conclusion}

-We show that modern deep network classifiers are prone to overconfident errors, especially for novel but valid samples.
+We show that modern deep network classifiers are prone to overconfident errors, especially for unfamiliar but valid samples.
 We show that ensembles of T-scaled models are best able to reduce all kinds of prediction error.
 Our work is complementary to recent works on calibration of i.i.d. data (e.g., Guo et al.~\cite{guo2017calibration}) and artificially distorted data~\cite{ovadia2019}.
-More work is needed to improve prediction reliability with a single model in the novel setting and to consolidate learnings from the multiple recent studies of calibration and generalization.
+More work is needed to improve prediction reliability with a single model in the unfamiliar setting and to consolidate learnings from the multiple recent studies of calibration and generalization.
+Data augmentation and representation learning are other important ways to improve generalization, and it would be interesting to evaluate their effect on prediction for both familiar and unfamiliar samples.